demorunner/Blinkit-Sales-Analysis-Dashboard/README.md

     ![Blinkit Sales Analysis Dashboard](screenshots/Fat_By_outlet.png)

-* **Total Sales by Outlet Establishment:** This line chart shows the relationship between the year an outlet was established and its total sales, helping to identify how outlet age affects revenue..
+* **Total Sales by Outlet Establishment:** This line chart shows the relationship between the year an outlet was established and its total sales, helping to identify how outlet age affects revenue.

     ![Blinkit Sales Analysis Dashboard](screenshots/Outlet_Establishment.png)